MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-log-analytics.md

 **To attach the environment to notebooks or Spark job definitions:**
 1. Navigate to your notebook or Spark job definition in Fabric.
-2. Click the **Environment** menu on the Home tab and select the configured environment.
+2. Select the **Environment** menu on the Home tab and select the configured environment.
 3. The configuration will be applied after starting a **Spark session**.

 **To set the environment as the workspace default:**

 1. Navigate to Workspace settings in Fabric.
 2. Find the **Spark settings** in your Workspace settings **(Workspace setting -> Data Engineering/Science -> Spark settings)**
-3. Click **Environment** tab and choose the environment with diagnostics spark properties configured, and click **Save**.
+3. Select **Environment** tab and choose the environment with diagnostics spark properties configured, and click **Save**.

 > [!NOTE]
 >